reshamas/reshamas.github.io/_posts/2018-10-20-overview-of-wimlds-chapters.md

 3. [Cary, North Carolina](https://www.meetup.com/NC-Women-in-Machine-Learning-and-Data-Science/ ), Feb 2016
 4. [Chicago, Illinois](https://www.meetup.com/NC-Women-in-Machine-Learning-and-Data-Science/), Mar 2016

-Five years after the founding of WiMLDS, there are 30+ chapters worldwide in 15 countries and 6 continents.
+Five years after the founding of WiMLDS, there are 30+ chapters worldwide in more than a dozen countries and 6 continents.
 (Antarctica remains unrepresented.)
 Total membership is 18K+.

 ## Mission